aquietinvestor/zips/draft-zip-hybrid-deferred-devfund.md

 ### Process

+**Non-Direct Funding Model**

-**Non-Direct Funding Model**: This ZIP recognizes there is strong community support for a non-direct funding model.
+This ZIP recognizes there is strong community support for a non-direct funding model.
 As such, ECC and ZF MUST collaborate with the Zcash community to research and explore the establishment of a non-direct funding model.
 The research should consider potential designs as well as possible legal and regulatory risks.

+**ZCG Slice**

-**ZCG Slice**: The ZCG slice should encourage decentralization and support independent teams dedicated to Zcash.
+The ZCG slice should encourage decentralization and support independent teams dedicated to Zcash.
 Major funding decisions should be based, to the extent feasible, on inputs from domain experts and pertinent stakeholders.

+**Value of ZEC**

-**Value of ZEC**: In case the value of ZEC jumps, ZCG should not wastefully use excessive amounts of funds.
+In case the value of ZEC jumps, ZCG should not wastefully use excessive amounts of funds.
 Conversely, given market volatility and eventual halvings, it is desirable to create rainy-day reserves.

 ## References